soniakeys/graph/tutorials/missingmethods.md

 use `make(AdjacenclyList, 10)`.
 For a Directed,
 `graph.Directed{make(graph.AdjacenclyList, 10)}`.

-## Order, number of nodes
-Basic graph types lack `Order` methods because this is available with the Go built-in `len`.

-- Order of an AdjacencyList g is simply `len(g)`
-- Order of an Undirected g is simply `len(g.AdjacencyList)`
-- Order of a FromList f is `len(f.Paths)`

-The one representation that provides graph order explicitly is the rather special purpose `WeightedEdgeList`.
-The number of nodes represented in an edge list would not otherwise be immediately available.

 ## HasNode
 The set of nodes in AdjacencyList g is simply the range of valid slice indexes for g.
 For a non-negative NI n, check if the graph already includes it with